What is Multiple Myeloma?

 There are certain well-defined diagnostic features to differentiate between multiple myeloma and other similar disorders.

-Criteria for multiple myeloma: (all three criteria must be met)
+Criteria for confirming the diagnosis of multiple myeloma: (all three criteria must be met)

-- A monoclonal protein in either serum or urine.
+2. A Monoclonal protein in either serum or urine.

-- Evidence of an end-organ damage which is related to the plasma cell disorder.
+3. Evidence of end-organ damage which is related to the plasma cell disorder.
 This is commonly referred to with the abbreviation “CRAB”

 - R: Renal insufficiency